Chapter 9 - Japan – The Proof

 Then the full impact of the Asian crisis hit the nation from where it had substantially originated – Japan.
 Japanese banks were THE key lenders to Asian countries in the early 1990s, holding over 35% of Thailand’s external debt and 40% of Indonesia’s by 1996.
 When Japanese banks faced trouble at home by the mid-90s, they began to curtail lending abroad.
 This was a key force pulling the carpet from underneath these Asian nations.

 Festering problems in the Japanese banking sector came to the full fore with the collapse of Japan’s 10th largest bank in November 1997.
 In the same month, two brokerage firms, Sanyo Securities and Yamaichi Securities, Japan’s 4th largest, went bankrupt.
-That sent Japanese authorities into full crisis fighting mode … and pioneer the set of tools US authorities would employ 10 years later after Lehman Brothers had gone belly up in September 2008.
+That sent Japanese authorities into full crisis fighting mode … and to pioneer the set of tools US authorities would employ 10 years later after Lehman Brothers had gone belly up in September 2008.

 The recovery of the Japanese economy from the Asian Crisis was lackluster.
 The 1990s entered history as the “Lost Decade”.
 The economy had grown a meager 15 percent in real terms over the 1990s.
 Economic decline became visible.
 Homelessness emerged in big cities.
-The stock market reflected the malaise: The Nikkei-Index ended the decade 60 percent lower.
+The stock market reflected the malaise: The Nikkei index ended the decade 60 percent lower.
 Japan’s weight in the world’s stock market index had dropped to 11 percent.
 Government debt had grown to over 130 percent of GDP.

 Contrast this to the United States: There the 1990s mirrored the booming 1980s in Japan.
 The US economy had grown 37 percent in real terms over the decade.
 Stock prices went off the charts with the Dotcom boom and made it clear that US firms were dominating the new internet age.
 Like the creditor status in the early 1980s was taken as something “new” in Japan so was the tech revolution in the US a decade later.
 Both were used as arguments to discard old valuation metrics of stocks.